ARTIFICIAL NEURAL NETWORKS

 • It takes a weighted sum of the inputs and

-• It sets the output to iff the sum is more than an arbitrary threshold (\(\theta\)).
+• It sets the output to 1 if the weighted sum exceeds a threshold \(\theta\), and to 0 otherwise.

 Rosenblatt’s perceptron